Sienci-Labs/Resources/gsender/gs-compile.md

         ```
         *   `libudev-dev` and `libgtk-3-dev` are crucial for compiling certain native modules on Linux.
     *   **Raspberry Pi / Debian-based systems:** You will likely need additional runtime libraries for Electron to run correctly, especially on headless or minimal installations.
-        *   `libappindicator3-1`: This is a common missing dependency used by gSender
+        *   `libappindicator3-1`: This is a common missing dependency used by gSender.
         ```bash
         sudo apt install libappindicator3-1
         ```